ConductorOne/baton-vgs/README.md

 # Data Model

-`baton-vgs` will pull down information about the following Very Good Security resources:
+`baton-vgs` will pull down information about the following VGS resources:

 - Users
 - Organizations
+- Vaults

 # Contributing, Support and Issues